gecio/gecio.github.io/docs/_optimist/guided_tour/step07/index.en.md

 Conclusion
 ----------

-We have now created our first VM!
-Of course, it doesn't do anything and we can't even reach it but we'll get to that in later steps.
+We have now created our first Instance, and used some basic OpenStack commands.
+In Step 8 we will delete this Instance.